General Masters

 View Capstone in the Handbook

-To develop and strengthen the skills necessary to operate as a professional engineer upon graduation, you take one of the following subjects.
+To develop and strengthen the skills necessary to operate as a professional engineer upon graduation, you will take the following subject:

 See the sample course plans on the University of Melbourne Study page for more details.